 As part of this proposal, it is required to configure this report in the Reporting Module to use only the Portfolio Source for variation margin data points.
 It has been established that the Dynamic PnL columns such as Last D-1, Last D-2 and ‘Diff.
 Balance D-1’ can populate the required fields for reconciliation.

-An XSL template should be developed to transform the XML file into a CSV file to be sent to Intelimatch for reconciliation.
+An XSL template should be developed to transform the XML file into a CSV file to be sent to Intellimatch for reconciliation.

 You can find more details about the set-up in the Appendix 2.